 - Provide an estimate of the legal fees and costs to apply for immigration benefits

-During his almost 20 years of professional experience, he has conducted thousands of immigration consultations with favorable results, and to the satisfaction of his clients.
+During his more than 18 years of professional experience, he has conducted thousands of immigration consultations with favorable results, and to the satisfaction of his clients.
 You can see some evaluations of his work here.

 IMMIGRATION CONSULTATION COSTS